pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/new-release-playbook.md

 ## Step One: Prepare cf-current Pipeline

-Perform the following steps to add a new group to the **cf-current** pipeline one to two days before the new release goes GA:
+Perform the following steps to add a new group to the **cf-current** pipeline (with no path to production) one to two days before the new release goes GA:

 1. Navigate to the [cf-current pipeline in Concourse](https://p-concourse.wings.cf-app.com/teams/system-team-docs-docs-1-88aa/pipelines/cf-current).
 You should see the following groups:
 	* **oss**